Random linear multihop relaying in a general field of interferers using spatial Aloha: Impact of external noise and interference

-\end{IEEEproof} \begin{rem} The reason why the long distance speed is $0$ lies in the fact that the hops in a Poisson route can be arbitrarily long and that such hops slow down (to zero) the packet progression in the presence of noise.
-One method to cope with overly long hops consists in adding ``fixed'' points to the Poisson route $\calR$.
+One method of coping with overly long hops consists in adding ``fixed'' points to the Poisson route $\calR$.
 In fact, we will show in Section~\ref{ss.Short} that adding only the fixed destination node $M$ is sufficient to make the end-to-end delay finite in the presence of noise.
-For infinite routes one needs, however, a ``fixed'' regular grid of relaying nodes; cf Section~\ref{ss.lattice}. \end{rem}
+For infinite routes one needs, however, a ``fixed'' regular grid of relaying nodes; cf Section~\ref{ss.lattice}.